-And when you start to take a different approach to finding your dream role and you start to create your own opportunities, you’ll start to see that your experience is a whole lot less important and you are now in a league of your own.
+And when you start to take a different approach to find your dream role and you start to create your own opportunities, you’ll start to see that your experience is a whole lot less important and you are now in a league of your own.

 So let me ask you, do you really wanna continue to let your limitations decide what roles you can apply for and end up still working hard years later with potentially nothing to show for it?

-Or do you wanna break free by stepping into what you know you’re capable of and deciding not to settle for less any longer?
+OR do you wanna break free by stepping into what you know you’re capable of and deciding not to settle for less any longer?